Tummel hydro-electric power scheme: Water route

 In the centre of the system the headwaters of the River Bruar and of several of the tributaries of the River Garry are fed to storage at Loch Errochty, at 1076 ft AOD.
 It has a surface area of 748 acre and a catchment area of 19.66 sqmi.
 Most of the water feeds Errochty power station, which discharges into the River Tummel just to the west of Loch Tummel.
 Some bypass water, used to maintain a small river known as Errochty Water, is used to generate power at Trinafour.
 Errochty Water joins the River Garry, which flows into Loch Faskally, and is the only power station in the scheme where the water does not eventually reach Loch Tummel.

 Regardless of path that it takes, most of the water arrives at Loch Tummel, where it is impounded by the Clunie Dam located in a narrow valley at the eastern end of the loch.
 The construction of this dam raised the water level by 17 ft to create a reservoir with a capacity of 36,400,000 cubic metres.
 Loch Tummel is at 466 ft AOD, has a surface area of 1430 acre and a catchment area of 315.92 sqmi.
 Water then passes through Clunie station to Loch Faskally which feeds the Pitlochry station.

 The scheme power stations are generally, though not exclusively, named for their physical location as opposed to the source of their water supply.
 For example, Loch Ericht station is fed from Loch Garry but is adjacent to, and discharges into, Loch Ericht.
 A notable exception is Errochty power station, which discharges into Loch Tummel.
 It is also known as Tummel Bridge to distinguish it from the nearby, pre-existing Tummel station.

 Ecological impact

 The scheme made many changes to the natural water courses across the region.
-Many of the schemes rivers and lochs are categorised as Heavily Modified Water Bodies (defined as a body of surface water which, as a result of physical alterations by human activity, is substantially changed in character.)
+Many of the scheme's rivers and lochs are categorised as Heavily Modified Water Bodies (defined as a body of surface water which, as a result of physical alterations by human activity, is substantially changed in character.)
 Near the highest point in the scheme the upper River Garry was completely dry for a distance of 20 km from the 1950s until a project in 2017 returned some water, around 1 m3 per second, to the section.
 Other associated changes included the removal of a weir at Struan to allow fish to pass up the river.